Horta Airport: Terminal

 The three-story terminal building is divided operationally, with departures and arrivals on the same floor (street-level), cafe and lounge on the first floor and runway-level departures lounge and logistics.
-The street-level departures and arrivals concourses are situated on opposite ends of the terminal; flight checkins, baggage check and oversize security in the western wing, while in the east is the enclosed arrivals lounge with one baggage carousal, and car rental services.
+The street-level departures and arrivals concourses are situated on opposite ends of the terminal; flight check-ins, baggage check and oversize security in the western wing, while in the east is the enclosed arrivals lounge with one baggage carousal, and car rental services.
 The runway-level departures lounge and arrivals is connected directly to the street-level by staircase and escalators respectively.

-The first-floor cafe/lounge is marked by an exterior observation deck, with view of the runway, control tower and distant island of Pico.
+The first-floor cafe/lounge is marked by an exterior observation deck, with a view of the runway, control tower and the distant island of Pico.

 Airlines and destinations

 The following airlines operate regular scheduled and charter flights at Horta Airport: